tmanasi/web_frontend_case_study_prep/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn build-storybook`

+Builds the Storybook for production and deplyment.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**